 A look at the inside operation of a prototype fuigo (鞴) box bellows…four wooden flap valves (called ben / は弁), two for intake and two for the manifold, control the direction and location of the airflow on each stroke of the piston to provide double action to the single output into the fire.

 Last summer Komori~san and a talented crew came to the island and spent a couple of days getting footage in the forge and of the final assembly of a tanto.
-Take a look at these beautiful stills, his latest creation is set to go live this week!
-A… Continue reading
+Take a look at these beautiful stills, his latest creation is set… Continue reading

 I just received word that Louie Mills (Yasutomo – 康友) has moved on to the next stage of life, passing peacefully in his sleep this morning.
 A friend to many and generous with his knowledge and craft.
-He will be missed on this side but we hope to… Continue reading
+He will be missed on… Continue reading